Skip to Content

 Winter in Riga

-During winter, there are many things to do in Riga such as visiting castles and historical museum.
+During winter, there are many things to do in Riga, such as visiting castles and historical museums.

-If you are worried about accommodations and its prices, there are plenty of affordable hostels in Riga, most of them are located in the Old Town which is perfect.
+If you are worried about accommodations and prices, there are plenty of affordable hostels in Riga; most of them are located in the Old Town, which is perfect.

 Mary at A Mary Road